AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs: Experimental Evaluation

-We select a representative app as our case study.
-It is a malware sample of FakeInstaller family, whose MD5 is \code{dd40531493f53456c3b22ed0bf3e20ef} \cite{virusshare}.
+We present an app named \textit{gta3} as our case study.
+It is a malware sample of FakeInstaller family, whose MD5 is \textit{dd40531493f53456c3b22ed0bf3e20ef} \cite{virusshare}.
 In our evaluation, most apps only use the reflection mechanism occasionally.
-However, in this app, almost all the methods are invoked by reflective calls, and meanwhile, the arguments of the reflective calls are all obfuscated.
+In this app, almost all the methods are invoked by reflective calls, and meanwhile, the arguments of the reflective calls are all obfuscated.
+However, the signatures of reflective calls are not critical evidence to identify it as a malicious behavior due to the lack of contextual information.
+Reflection techniques sometimes can be used for legitimate reasons, such as exploiting Android hidden and private APIs \cite{li2016droidra}.

-It is challenging to obtain the real intention of the app's behavior.
-On the one hand, it is impractical to find the correct path matched with runtime logs by the pure backtracking search because of the huge computational complexity.
-Specifically, almost all the nodes about call statements in the app's supergraphs are the same reflective method \code{invoke()}.
+The app is representative because it is challenging to obtain the real intention of its behavior.
+On the one hand, it is impractical to find the path matched with runtime logs by the pure backtracking search because of the huge computational complexity.
+Specifically, almost all the nodes about call statements in the app's supergraphs are \code{invoke()}.
 Even when the app only runs about 20 seconds, \code{invoke()} is called for more than 11200 times.
-On the other hand, traditional static analysis tools \cite{li2016droidra,rasthofer2016harvesting} are inapplicable to reveal the real intention of the app's behaviors.
-Harvester cannot extract all the runtime values for the app because of the limitation of code slicing \cite{rasthofer2016harvesting}.
-We also resort to AppAudit \cite{DBLP:conf/sp/XiaGLQL15}, but it only finds that the app uses some sensitive permissions.
-Moreover, manual identification is also hard to decide its malice because of the lack of contextual information.
+The backtracking search cannot distinguish these log points in supergraphs.
+On the other hand, traditional static analysis tools \cite{li2016droidra,DBLP:conf/pldi/ArztRFBBKTOM14} are inapplicable to reveal the real intention of the app's behaviors.
+Harvester \cite{rasthofer2016harvesting} cannot extract all the runtime values for the app because of the limitation of the code slicing.
+SherLog \cite{yuan2010sherlog} or lprof \cite{zhao2014lprof} do not apply to the case because the outputs of the log printing statements are inconsistent with the obfuscated argument strings in code.
+AppAudit \cite{DBLP:conf/sp/XiaGLQL15} only finds that the app uses some sensitive permissions.
+The existing behavioral reconstruction systems \cite{yan2012droidscope,DBLP:conf/ndss/TamKFC15,yuan2017droidforensics} may need to log sufficient actions of the app to reveal the required contextual information, which incurs considerable runtime overhead.